Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Review of Reinforcement Learning

-The policy gradient methods entail that, starting from initial ANN weights $\theta^{\left(0\right)}$, and via interacting with the MDP environment to observe the states and collect the reward signals, the RL agent gradually updates the ANN weights, by the {\it (stochastic) gradient ascent} on a certain {\it surrogate performance measure} defined for the ANN weights.
+A policy gradient method entails that, starting from initial ANN weights $\theta^{\left(0\right)}$, and via interacting with the MDP environment to observe the states and collect the reward signals, the RL agent gradually updates the ANN weights, by the {\it (stochastic) gradient ascent} on a certain {\it surrogate performance measure} defined for the ANN weights.
 That is, at each update step $u=1,2,\dots$,

-where the hyperparameter $\alpha\in\left[0,1\right]$ is the learning rate of the RL agent, and, based on the experienced episode(s), $\widehat{\nabla_{\theta}\mathcal{J}^{\left(u-1\right)}\left(\theta^{\left(u-1\right)}\right)}$ is the {\it estimated} gradient of the surrogate performance measure $\mathcal{J}^{\left(u-1\right)}\left(\cdot\right)$ evaluating at $\theta=\theta^{\left(u-1\right)}$.
+where the hyperparameter $\alpha\in\left[0,1\right]$ is the learning rate of the RL agent, and, based on the experienced episode(s), $\widehat{\nabla_{\theta}\mathcal{J}^{\left(u-1\right)}\left(\theta^{\left(u-1\right)}\right)}$ is the estimated gradient of the surrogate performance measure $\mathcal{J}^{\left(u-1\right)}\left(\cdot\right)$ evaluating at $\theta=\theta^{\left(u-1\right)}$.